Georgian Name Generator - Character Names from the Caucasian Tradition

 Georgian Language and Its Place

-Georgian (*kartuli ena*) is the primary language of the Kartvelian language family — a language family found only in the South Caucasus (Georgia, western Georgia, and neighboring pockets), with no known relatives anywhere else in the world.
-Like Finnish versus Indo-European, Georgian is not descended from Proto-Indo-European.
-Its phonology includes consonant clusters that most other languages would find unpronounceable: *mts'vane* (green), *gvprtskvni* (you peel us), the city name *mkhedruli* (the script).
-Georgia's strategic location — between the Black Sea and the Caspian, at the crossroads of the ancient Silk Road routes — meant it was contested by Persian, Byzantine, Arab, Mongol, Ottoman, and Russian empires over its two-thousand-year history as a state.
-The Georgian kingdoms survived by alternating between resistance, alliance, and cultural preservation.
-Georgian script (*mkhedruli* — "warrior script") was developed in the 5th century CE and has 33 letters unique to the language.
-The Georgian national epic *Vepkhistq'aosani* ("The Knight in the Panther's Skin") by Shota Rustaveli (12th century CE) is to Georgian culture what the *Kalevala* is to Finnish or Homer to Greek — a founding literary text that shapes naming conventions, cultural values, and national identity simultaneously.
-Its hero Tariel, its patron queen Tamar, its chivalric code have been touchstones of Georgian identity across eight centuries of occupation.
+Georgian (*kartuli ena*) is the primary language of the Kartvelian family, a family found only in the South Caucasus, with no known relatives anywhere else in the world.
+Like Finnish relative to Indo-European, Georgian descends from no proto-language shared with its neighbors.
+Its phonology includes consonant clusters that most other languages cannot accommodate: *mts'vane* (green), *gvprtskvni* (you peel us), the city name *mkhedruli* (the script itself).
+Georgia's position between the Black Sea and the Caspian, along the ancient Silk Road routes, made it a target for Persian, Byzantine, Arab, Mongol, Ottoman, and Russian empires across two thousand years of statehood.
+The Georgian kingdoms survived by alternating between resistance, alliance, and deliberate cultural preservation.
+Georgian script (*mkhedruli*, meaning "warrior script") was developed in the 5th century CE and has 33 letters found in no other writing system.
+The national epic *Vepkhistq'aosani* ("The Knight in the Panther's Skin") by Shota Rustaveli (12th century CE) holds roughly the place in Georgian culture that the *Kalevala* holds in Finnish or Homer in Greek: a founding literary text that shaped naming conventions, cultural values, and national identity at once.
+Its hero Tariel, its patron queen Tamar, its chivalric code have remained touchstones of Georgian identity through eight centuries of occupation.

 Georgian Naming Conventions

-Georgian names divide into indigenous Kartvelian names (often with the suffixes *-ia*, *-iko*, *-una*), biblical Christian names adapted to Georgian phonology, and Persian and Arabic names that entered through Islamic contact in western Georgia.
-Traditional Georgian given names: Tamar (the great queen, 12th century — the most popular female name in Georgian history), Nino (the apostle of Georgia, 4th-century evangelist), Giorgi (George, patron saint), Davit (David — after King David the Builder), Shota (after the epic poet Rustaveli).
-Male names often have the -i nominative suffix: Giorgi, Daviti, Levan.
-Georgian surnames have specific regional suffixes: *-dze* (son of, western Georgia), *-shvili* (child of, eastern Georgia/Kartli), *-ia* (southwestern Georgia/Guria), *-eli* (nobility suffix, signaling aristocratic lineage).
-Stalin's birth name was Dzhugashvili — *shvili* marking his eastern Georgian Kartli origin.
-The surname suffix is itself geographical information.
+Georgian names fall into three broad groups: indigenous Kartvelian names (often ending in *-ia*, *-iko*, or *-una*), biblical Christian names reshaped by Georgian phonology, and Persian and Arabic names that entered through Islamic contact in western Georgia.
+Traditional Georgian given names carry specific histories.
+Tamar honors the great 12th-century queen, the most enduring female name in Georgian tradition.
+Nino recalls the 4th-century evangelist who brought Christianity to the region.
+Giorgi and Davit draw from the patron saint and King David the Builder respectively.
+Shota is inseparable from Rustaveli, the 12th-century author of *The Knight in the Panther's Skin*.
+Male names typically take the *-i* nominative suffix in everyday use: Giorgi, Daviti, Levan.
+Georgian surnames carry regional information in their suffixes. *-dze* (son of) belongs to western Georgia; *-shvili* (child of) to eastern Georgia and Kartli; *-ia* to the southwestern region of Guria; *-eli* signals aristocratic lineage.
+Stalin's birth name, Dzhugashvili, places his family in eastern Kartli through that single suffix.
+The ending is not decorative; it locates the character.

 Using the Generator

-For medieval Georgian settings — the Golden Age under Queen Tamar (1184-1213), when Georgia controlled most of the Caucasus and was an island of cultural flowering surrounded by the Mongol threat — names should reflect the chivalric and Biblical-Christian tradition that dominates the period.
-Tamar, Giorgi, Rusudan, Davit are names from this era.
-For historical Georgian characters under various empires — Russian Imperial Georgia (19th century), Soviet Georgia (when Moscow controlled the country but Georgian culture survived underground), independent Georgia since 1991 — names reflect the specific period's naming fashion.
-Soviet-era Georgian characters often have Russian names or Georgian names with Russian endings; post-independence naming has revived traditional Georgian names.
-For fantasy settings drawing from Georgian tradition, the *Vepkhistq'aosani* provides rich material: a chivalric code (*chivalry* is essentially the same concept), a panther-knight hero, a world where beauty and courage and loyalty are the supreme values.
-The specific consonant clusters of Georgian create names that sound genuinely unlike anything from Indo-European traditions.
+For medieval Georgian settings, especially the Golden Age under Queen Tamar (1184-1213), when Georgia controlled most of the Caucasus and stood as a center of cultural life surrounded by the Mongol threat, names should reflect the chivalric and Biblical-Christian tradition that dominates the period.
+Tamar, Giorgi, Rusudan, Davit all come from this era.
+For Georgian characters placed under various empires, Russian Imperial Georgia in the 19th century, Soviet Georgia when Moscow held the country but Georgian culture survived underground, or independent Georgia since 1991, names track the specific period's conventions.
+Soviet-era characters often carry Russian names or Georgian names with Russian endings; post-independence naming has revived older Georgian forms.
+For fantasy settings drawing from Georgian tradition, the *Vepkhistq'aosani* is the obvious source: a chivalric code, a panther-knight hero, a world where beauty and courage and loyalty are the supreme values.
+The consonant clusters specific to Georgian produce names that sound genuinely unlike anything from the Indo-European traditions.